 Brown came into the league the same time, give or take a year, as fellow Baylor wide receivers Kendall Wright and Terrance Williams.

 In 2013, the NFL suspended Gordon for the first two games of the season for violating their substance-abuse policy.
 He would later finish as one of the best Fantasy wide receivers in the game, catching 200-yards worth of passes in back-to-back games!

-In 2014, Gordon was arrested for DWI, and then later suspended for another substance abuse violation.
+In 2014, Gordon was arrested for DWI, and then later suspended for another substance-abuse violation.
+If this was his first Driving While Intoxicated charge he would have needed to know what happens at his first court appearance for a DWI and what happens during this court arraignment.
 That year-long suspension was reduced to just 10 games, and he only played five games that year, looking like a shadow of his 2013 self.

 In 2015, Gordon was suspended for the entire year after testing positive for alcohol use (he was not allowed to drink because of his earlier DWI that had not run out).

 In 2016, Gordon’s request to rejoin the NFL was denied, plausibly because of another drug test violation.
 The NFL reinstated him (and this is key!) and dropped the suspension to just the first four games.
 Of course, toward the end of that four-week period, he decided to enter rehab, probably because of yet another drug test violation.

 In May of 2017, Gordon was denied reinstatement by the NFL, and his agent has reportedly left him.
 He can re-apply for reinstatement later this coming fall.

 So, Mr. Gonos, why the heck would I want to draft a 19-time suspended football player, like Gordon, in the 16th round?

 5 Reasons You Should Draft Josh Gordon in Round 16